 What is the best village in Cinque Terre?

 They are all unique in their own way.
-Here's a more in-depth review of each one:
+You’ll easily find incredible photo spots all over Cinque Terre!
+Here’s a more in-depth review of each one:

 This was our very first Cinque Terre village and honestly, it was a disappointment.
 Paint was peeling from all the walls, there was washing hanging out everywhere, all the boats had been lifted out of the harbour and the waves and surf were so strong that the harbour was completely closed off.